Marxist criminology: Marxist criminological views

-According to the Oxford dictionary, deviance can be defined as "departing from usual or accepted standards, especially in social or sexual behavior."
-The power to label behavior as "deviant" arises partly from the unequal distribution of power within the state, and because the judgment carries the authority of the state, it attributes greater stigma to the prohibited behavior.
+Sociologically, deviance is "the violation of a social norm which is likely to result in condemnation or punishment for the violator."
+Marxist criminologists view the power to label behavior as "deviant" as arising partly from the unequal distribution of power within the state, and because the judgment carries the authority of the state, it attributes greater stigma to the prohibited behavior.
 This is true no matter what the political orientation of the state.
 All states enact laws which, to a greater or lesser extent, protect property.
 This may take the form of theft, or prohibit damage or trespass.
 Even though a theft law may not appear judgmental, a Marxist analysis of the conviction rates may detect inequalities in the way in which the law is applied.
 Thus, the decision whether to prosecute or to convict may be skewed by having the resources to employ a good lawyer.
 The same analysis may also show that the distribution of punishment for any given crime may vary according to the social class of the perpetrator.
 But, the law of theft exists to protect the interests of all those who own property.
 It does not discriminate by reference to the class of the owner.
 Indeed, few laws in any states are drafted to protect property interests by reference to class, and the acceptance and enforcement of laws generally depend on a consensus within the community that such laws meet local needs.
 In this, a comparison of the crime rates between states shows little correlation by reference to political orientation.
 Such correlations as do exist tend to reflect disparities between rich and poor, and features describing the development of the social and economic environment.
 Hence, the crimes rates are comparable in states where there are the largest disparities of wealth distribution, regardless of whether they are first, second or third world.

-Ronald L. Akers has criticized Marxist criminology on the grounds that societies based on Marxist principles "have been unjust and repressive and do not represent a future for which criminologists should strive".

-Marxist criminology shares with anarchist criminology the view that crime has its origins in an unjust social order and that a radical transformation of society is desirable.
-Unlike Marxists, however, who propose that capitalism be replaced with socialism, anarchists reject all hierarchical or authoritarian structures of power.